NanoExplorer/AstroRef/README.md

 conda install -c conda-forge pygobject requests bibtexparser pylatexenc ads gtk3 librsvg
 ```
 You will, however, need to remember to activate this env when launching the program.

+AstroRef has been tested on Linux and Mac, though since all its dependencies are cross-platform it should also work on Windows, but this has not been tested.

 ## Usage